 ltem What it does Committee recommendation What would be different Why 32500, 32507, 32508, 32511, 32514, 32517, 32520, 32522, 32523, 32526, 32528 and 32529 These items are for venous disease.
 Change the descriptors to require referral from GP.
 A referral from GP will be required for management of venous diseases.
+The Taskforce agreed that GPs should be the pivot point of the system and a requirement of GP referral should be added as a restriction to ensure only specialists or GPs who are specialised in varicose veins services could undertake varicose vein procedures.
 This recommendation focuses on ensuring consistency and appropriateness across all varicose veins items.